mas-bandwidth/gafferongames/content/post/serialiation_strategies.md

   } while (0)
 </pre>

-# Serializing Compressed Floats

-Sometimes you don't want to transmit a full precision float.
-How can you compress a float value?
-The first step is to _bound_ that value in some known range then _quantize_ it down to an integer representation.
+But sometimes you don't need to transmit a floating point value with full precision.
+You might know for a particular varue its range is [-10.0,+10.0] and an acceptable precision is 0.01.
+How can you compress this value so it uses less bits?

-For example, if you know a floating point number in is range [-10,+10] and an acceptable resolution for that value is 0.01, then you can just multiply that floating point number by 100.0 to get it in the range [-1000,+1000] and serialize that as an integer over the network.
-On the other side, just divide by 100.0 to get back to the floating point value.

-Here is a generalized version of this concept:
+This can be done by convert that floating point value to an integer value that starts at 0 and finishes at an integer value that represents the floating point number according to the desired precision.
+You send this integer representation over the network and convert it back to a float on the other side.

+Here's how it's done:

 <pre>
 template &lt;typename Stream&gt;